 Anne developed this 36-page booklet for the U.S. National Academy of Sciences.
 It is intended for policy makers, researchers and other stakeholders and presents an overview of the ways climate-related changes in the Arctic impact us all.
 Continue reading

 Anne developed all of the content for this website highlighting extraordinary research that seeks to develop new energy technologies based on nature.
 The work was done for the U.S. National Academy of Sciences as part of an outreach effort profiling cutting-edge research at the intersection of biology and chemistry.

 In addition to interviewing researchers, gathering source material, writing researcher profiles and gathering images, Anne also wrote and voiced the website’s two videos and worked with animator Stacy Jannis to develop and refine the video imagery.
 Continue reading

 This work has resulted in hundreds of media placements including articles in The Washington Post, Yahoo!
 News, LA Times, Fox News, ABC News, Huffington Post, IFLScience, TIME, Newsweek, National Geographic and numerous other high-impact media outlets.
-Traditional and social media coverage has been tracked in North America, Europe, the Middle East, Asia, Africa and Latin America.
+We’ve tracked traditional and social media coverage in North America, Europe, the Middle East, Asia, Africa and Latin America.
 Continue reading

 We have written numerous press releases to help UNC Health Care, UNC School of Medicine, UNC School of Nursing and their partner institutes communicate about basic research findings and the latest advances in medical care.
 This work has helped generate coverage in The Washington Post, USA Today, National Public Radio, BBC News and other high-impact media outlets.